 “Goodbye Lenin" received widespread acclaim upon its release, both in West and former East Germany, for its thoughtful portrayal of life before and after reunification.
 However, there were indeed critical voices that raised concerns about the idealisation of either the East or the West.

 In West Germany, the film was praised for its nostalgic depiction of life in the German Democratic Republic (DDR) and its exploration of themes such as identity, family, and cultural change.
-Audiences appreciated the film's humor and heartwarming portrayal of the characters, as well as its nuanced examination of the challenges of reunification.
+Audiences appreciated the film's humour and heartwarming portrayal of the characters, as well as its nuanced examination of the challenges of reunification.

 In former East Germany, "Goodbye Lenin" also garnered positive reviews, with many viewers identifying with the film's depiction of everyday life in the DDR.
 The portrayal of the characters' nostalgia for the DDR struck a chord with audiences who had experienced the realities of living under the socialist regime.
 Additionally, the film's exploration of the complexities of reunification resonated with viewers who grappled with the social and economic changes brought about by the fall of the Berlin Wall.